-Two psychonaut philosophers are influential to my conceptualization of a shift from modernism to postmodernist rumblings; Aldous Huxley and Terence McKenna.
+Two psychonaut philosophers influential to my conceptualization of a shift from modernism to postmodernist rumblings are Aldous Huxley and Terence McKenna.
 The message their writings and theories suggest is to first reconnect with reality through physical engagement, then second, begin to understand the conditions that shape contemporary reality are not inevitable.
 These thinkers are influential to me as links that bridge the span of 20th century modernism and postmodernism through consciousness studies.
+Just as optical science in the 19th century propelled shifts in epistemology, so too have late 20th century studies into the neuroscience of vision and perception and interdisciplinary consciousness studies.

-Aldous Huxley, 20th century speculative fiction and non-fiction author, wrote an account of his professional experience of a dose of the psychedelic mescaline in The Doors of Perception that expresses a similar sentiment to McLuhan’s “simultaneous happening.”
+Aldous Huxley, 20th century speculative fiction and non-fiction author and philosopher, wrote an account of his professional experience of a dose of the psychedelic mescaline in the 1960 The Doors of Perception that expresses a similar sentiment to McLuhan’s “simultaneous happening.”
 In the following passage, Huxley is attempting to reconcile with the novel visuo-spatial experience of mescaline (a synthesized form of the medicinal sacrament peyote traditional to the Indigenous people of the Americas):

 At ordinary times the eye concerns itself with such problems as Where? – How far? – How situated in relation to what?
 In the mescalin experience the implied questions to which the eye responds are of another order.
 Place and distance cease to be of much interest.
 The mind does its perceiving in terms of intensity of existence, profundity of significance, relationships within a pattern… Space was still there… The mind was primarily concerned, not with measures and locations, but with being and meaning.

-Huxley’s account gave some credence to altered states of consciousness as an area to address when considering vision, perception, and society.
+Huxley’s account gave some credence to altered states of consciousness as an area to address when considering vision, the body, perception, and society.
 As a reflection on that state, he was able to put into words the shift in interest from Cartesian “place and distance” to an archaic “being and meaning”.
 Notably for my practice, Huxley points out the increased significance of “relationships within a pattern” under the mescalin influence, the same perhaps that McLuhan recognizes.

 He articulates the state of the re-reflective experience with the curiosity of a philosopher, recalling philosopher-poet William Blake’s The Marriage of Heaven and Hell in the book’s title. (see Figure 14) “If the doors of perception were cleansed everything would appear to man as it is, infinite.”
+What must have struck Huxley under mescaline’s influence was a new awareness of the perceptual apparatus. (go into spigot thing from doors? – if regular consciousness is regulated as if through a spigot, and meditation can open the spigot all the way wide, mescaline eliminates the spigot and the threshold between consciousness and everything (and nothing).)